Installing Omarchy to an external USB device & troubleshooting boot issues

 To fix the issue, you will need the following:

-In my case, I was able to perform the steps below by booting to my Arch installation on my internal disk, but you could also do this by booting to a live CD environment.
+In my case, I was able to to fix the issue by booting to the existing Arch installation on my internal disk, but you could also do this by booting to a live CD environment for any linux distro.

 Step-by-step solution